 In 2015, the Aria Amazon, which first set sail in 2011, was completely refreshed with new upgrades from bed linens to state of the art lighting.
-The 45 meter (147 foot) long Aria was designed by the innovative Peruvian architect Jordi Puig.
+The 45 meters long Aria was designed by the innovative Peruvian architect Jordi Puig.
 Extremely generous dining and lounging areas include an outdoor river facing Jacuzzi.
-Floor to ceiling windows face the Amazon River in the ship’s 16 Design Suites, each measuring 23 square meters (250 square feet).
+Floor to ceiling windows face the Amazon River in the ship’s 16 Design Suites, each measuring 23 square meters.
 Four suites can interconnect for families.
 Upgrades to the spa include new decor for enhanced relaxation.
 This striking black hulled ship accommodates a maximum of 32 guests plus 27 crew including a paramedic and four English-speaking naturalist guides.
 Aqua Expeditions highly experienced river pilots and the most rigorous cruise ship standards ensure smooth travel and safety on the waters of the Peruvian Amazon.

-Accommodations and Cabins: 16 suites (8 Design Suites measuring 23.2 square meters /250 square feet on the first deck and 8 Design Suites measuring 23.2 square meters / 250 square feet on the second deck).
+Accommodations and Cabins: 16 suites (8 Design Suites measuring 23 square meters on the first deck and 8 Design Suites measuring 23 square meters on the second deck).
 All outside-facing with floor to ceiling panoramic windows.
 All air conditioned with en suite sitting areas.
 Four interconnecting suites for families.

 Unique Cabin Features and Amenities: Amazon river facing panoramic windows; air conditioning; twin beds that convert to a California king-sized bed; en suite sitting area, bathroom with shower, toilet, sink, cabinet, hairdryer, hot water around the clock and a basket of toiletries; internal communications system.